elfaustoNet/cdp-examples/sample-data/external-activation-platform-output/README.md

 Here are some footnotes about the sample files contained in this folder:
-* Both the [metadata.json](./metadata.json) and [hashed-email-example.json](./hashed-email-example.json.gz) files contain all segments published to an account.
+* The [metadata.json](./metadata.json), [hashed-email-example.json](./hashed-email-example.json.gz), and [hashed-email-csv-example.json](./hashed-email-csv-example.csv.gz) files contain all segments published to an account.
 These sample files contain two segments.
 * The data files are delivered as a .gz file.
 You'll have to gunzip to be able to read the file.
 * There can be one or more partial data files per type per account.
 * The data files are currently only a full refresh.
 The "add" field is the segment membership.
 The remove field is reserved for future use.